matyalatte/tuw/docs/README.md

 -   Define GUI in .json
 -   Save arguments
 -   Input paths by drag and drop
+-   Merge exe and json into a new exe
 -   Cross-platform
 -   Native look and feel
 -   Portable
+-   Small size (2 ~ 3MB)

 ## Downloads